priesbr1/Analysis-IC86-BSM-DarkMatter-DwarfGalaxy-LowMassWIMPs/README.md

 10. `python plotting_scripts/plot_cross_sections.py --file "<name of output npy file with cross sections from (9)>" --comparison "/mnt/home/priesbr1/DM_Search/data/comparison_data/" --output "<name of output folder for plots>"`

 ### Madison Cluster
-1. `python scripts/i3_to_npy.py`
+1. `python scripts/DM_neutrino oscillations.py --oscillated 0 --output "<name of output folder for plots>" --flux_units 0`
+2. `python scripts/energy_range_optimization.py --datafolder "/data/ana/BSM/IC86_LE_WIMP_dwarfgalaxy/energy_optimization_MC/" --spectra "<name of npy file where spectra are stored from (1)>" --channel "b" --mass 10 --part 0 --outfolder "<name of output folder for text files>"`
   a.
-This only needs to be run if the DRAGON data is not already in `npy` format.
-2. `python scripts/DM_neutrino oscillations.py --oscillated 0 --output "<name of output folder for plots>" --flux_units 0`
-3. `python scripts/energy_range_optimization.py --datafolder "/data/ana/BSM/IC86_LE_WIMP_dwarfgalaxy/energy_optimization_MC/" --spectra "<name of npy file where spectra are stored from (2)>" --channel "b" --mass 10 --part 0 --outfolder "<name of output folder for text files>"`
-  a.
 This should be run as a job array of 10 jobs (10 hours, 20GB).
   b.
 The `part` argument should be passed as the job array ID (one of 0-9).
-4. `python plotting_scripts/plot_energy_ranges.py --datafolder "<name of output folder from (2)>" --channel "b" -mass 10 --outfolder "<name of output folder for plots">`
+3. `python plotting_scripts/plot_energy_ranges.py --datafolder "<name of output folder from (1)>" --channel "b" -mass 10 --outfolder "<name of output folder for plots">`
-5. `python scripts/generate_background_pdfs.py --data "/data/ana/BSM/IC86_LE_WIMP_dwarfgalaxy/ps_DRAGON/version-001-p00/IC86_201?_exp.npy" --sources "/data/ana/BSM/IC86_LE_WIMP_dwarfgalaxy/analysis_sources_ra_dec_jfactors.txt" --channel "b" --mass 10 --band_size 360 --seed 0 --output "<name of output npy file to store background PDFs>"`
+4. `python scripts/generate_background_pdfs.py --data "/data/ana/BSM/IC86_LE_WIMP_dwarfgalaxy/ps_DRAGON/version-001-p00/IC86_201?_exp.npy" --sources "/data/ana/BSM/IC86_LE_WIMP_dwarfgalaxy/analysis_sources_ra_dec_jfactors.txt" --channel "b" --mass 10 --band_size 360 --seed 0 --output "<name of output npy file to store background PDFs>"`
   a.
 This should be run as a job (12 hours, 20GB).
   b. `--band_size 360` will generate an all-sky PDF.
-6. `python scripts/generate_signal_pdfs.py --data "/data/ana/BSM/IC86_LE_WIMP_dwarfgalaxy/ps_DRAGON/version-001-p00/IC86_201?_MC.npy" --spectra "<name of npy file where spectra are stored from (2)>" --channel "b" --output "<name of output npy file to store signal PDFs>"`
+5. `python scripts/generate_signal_pdfs.py --data "/data/ana/BSM/IC86_LE_WIMP_dwarfgalaxy/ps_DRAGON/version-001-p00/IC86_201?_MC.npy" --spectra "<name of npy file where spectra are stored from (1)>" --channel "b" --output "<name of output npy file to store signal PDFs>"`
   a.
 This should be run as a job (12 hours, 20GB).
-7. `python scripts/background_pdf_trials.py --background_pdfs "<name of npy file where background PDFs are stored from (5)>" --signal_pdfs "<name of npy file where signal PDFs are stored from (6)>" --sources "/data/ana/BSM/IC86_LE_WIMP_dwarfgalaxy/analysis_sources_ra_dec_jfactors.txt" --channel "b" --mass 10 --num_trials 10 --seed 0 --outfolder "<name of output folder to store background trials results>"`
+6. `python scripts/background_pdf_trials.py --background_pdfs "<name of npy file where background PDFs are stored from (4)>" --signal_pdfs "<name of npy file where signal PDFs are stored from (5)>" --sources "/data/ana/BSM/IC86_LE_WIMP_dwarfgalaxy/analysis_sources_ra_dec_jfactors.txt" --channel "b" --mass 10 --num_trials 10 --seed 0 --outfolder "<name of output folder to store background trials results>"`
   a.
 This should be run as a job array of 500 jobs (12 hours, 1 node, 2 cores, 5GB).
   b.
 Instead of passing a single seed, you could pass the job array ID as the seed (similar to `energy_range_optimization.py`).
-8. `python scripts/signal_pdf_trials.py --background_pdfs "<name of npy file where background PDFs are stored from (5)>" --signal_pdfs "<name of npy file where signal PDFs are stored from (6)>" --sources "/data/ana/BSM/IC86_LE_WIMP_dwarfgalaxy/analysis_sources_ra_dec_jfactors.txt" --channel "b" --mass 10 --seed 0 --outfolder "<name of output folder to store signal trials results>"`
+7. `python scripts/signal_pdf_trials.py --background_pdfs "<name of npy file where background PDFs are stored from (4)>" --signal_pdfs "<name of npy file where signal PDFs are stored from (5)>" --sources "/data/ana/BSM/IC86_LE_WIMP_dwarfgalaxy/analysis_sources_ra_dec_jfactors.txt" --channel "b" --mass 10 --seed 0 --outfolder "<name of output folder to store signal trials results>"`
   a.
 This should be run as a job array of 300 jobs (10 minutes, 20 GB).
   b.
 Instead of passing a single seed, you could pass the job array ID as the seed (as in `background_pdf_trials.py`).
-9. `python scripts/sensitivitiy_cross_section.py --spectra "<name of npy file where spectra are stored from (2)>" --mass 10 --channel "b" --sources "/data/ana/BSM/IC86_LE_WIMP_dwarfgalaxy/analysis_sources_ra_dec_jfactors.txt" --background_trials "<name of output folder with background trials from (7)>" --signal_trials "<name of output folder with signal trials from (8)>" --outfile "<name of output npy file to store cross sections>"`
+8. `python scripts/sensitivitiy_cross_section.py --spectra "<name of npy file where spectra are stored from (1)>" --mass 10 --channel "b" --sources "/data/ana/BSM/IC86_LE_WIMP_dwarfgalaxy/analysis_sources_ra_dec_jfactors.txt" --background_trials "<name of output folder with background trials from (6)>" --signal_trials "<name of output folder with signal trials from (7)>" --outfile "<name of output npy file to store cross sections>"`
   a.
 This ***must*** be run from the main `skylab` directory, wherever this has been cloned.
 Please make sure to update any paths above accordingly.
-10. `python plotting_scripts/plot_cross_sections.py --file "<name of output npy file with cross sections from (9)>" --comparison "/data/ana/BSM/IC86_LE_WIMP_dwarfgalaxy/comparison_data/" --output "<name of output folder for plots>"`
+9. `python plotting_scripts/plot_cross_sections.py --file "<name of output npy file with cross sections from (8)>" --comparison "/data/ana/BSM/IC86_LE_WIMP_dwarfgalaxy/comparison_data/" --output "<name of output folder for plots>"`

 ## Notes
 * All scripts support argument parsing through python's `argparse` package for increased modularity.